sandalis05/MIT-FutureMakers/README.md

   I. Supervised learning is a model that is trained using pre-defined examples and "labels" while unsupervised learning is is when the program is given data and finds patterns and relationships from said data to make predictions.

   II.
 Scikit-Learn is built on top of visualization libraries like Graphviz and Pandas.
 Therefore, Scikit-Learn does not have the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.

+  ### Day 4: July 9, 2021
+  **Real-world Problem:** There is an increased amount of toxins in the environment due to the increase in landfills.
+This ultimately increases land, water, and air pollution and toxic waste consumption by animals leads to devestation of ecosystems.

+  **Data set:** [Kaggle Waste Classification Data](https://www.kaggle.com/techsash/waste-classification-data) contains imagines of organic and recyclable cobjects.

+  **Deep Learning Algorithm to use:** The ideal DL algorithm for this dataset would be Generative adversarial neural networks, which essentially generates patterns to distinguish gemuine samples from the fake ones.
+Essentially, this model would reject samples that are not recyclable and create samples that are recyclable, which means the model will classify the samples into two categories.

+  ### Day 7: July 12, 2021
+  **1. What are “Tensors” and what are they used for in Machine Learning?**

+**2. What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?**